Networking becomes more natural and fun than if you see people as a stepping stone to get to where you want to go. Simple ways you can help:

-- Make an introduction to a person who could be helpful in their life and business
+- Make an introduction to a person who could be useful in their life and business

-- Recommend relevant stuff e.g book, a blog, an event, a product/service or method
+- Recommend relevant information e.g book, a blog, an event, a product/service or method

-Find out what people are focusing on right now and try to help them.
+Find out what people are focusing on right now or challenged by and try to help them.
 Or ask them for advice about something you are challenged with.
-Most of the time – people love to help you too.
+Most of the time – people love to give advice.
 Networking at events

 Here are tips for networking specifically at events:

 - Decide whether you are intentionally networking (clear goal in mind) or unintentionally (simply showing interest in whoever comes on your path).
-Chief of happiness at ArcticStartup Joppe Quaedvlieg says "The reason is to get the mind ready to show interest and network instead of not knowing why you are there."
+This is a tip by Joppe Quaedvlieg: "The reason is to get the mind ready to show interest and network instead of not knowing why you are there."

 - Joppe's second tip: Talk with lonely people – they will be grateful for you starting to talk with him or her.

-- If there is an event app – I recommend you to use it!
+- If there is an event app – use it!
 Make sure you are recognisable in your picture and your profile is up to date.

 - Try to do carpooling to get to the event with other attendees – meet new people, have time to get to know them better and don't arrive alone to an event.
 A tip is to use the event hashtag on Twitter or any FB page to find other attendees, to carpool with or just to get to know before the event.

-- I always scroll through the attendees and connect with interesting people on LinkedIn before an event starts.
+- Scroll through the attendee list if you have access to it, and connect with interesting people on LinkedIn before an event starts.